 For the old-school dad with a sweet tooth

-For the trendier dad with a sweet tooth
+For the dad whose sweet tooth requires chocolate

 For the dad who misses his favorite steakhouse

 Maybe he tried Peter Luger once and can’t stop talking about the porterhouse for two (that he swears he could have polished off on his own).
-Or maybe it’s at the top of his must-try list for whenever he can dine out again.
+Or maybe it’s at the top of his must-try list.
 Either way, this indulgent gift will allow him to savor that very famous steak in the comfort of his own home.
-Overnight shipping to New York starts at $40.

 For the dad who prefers his meat cured

-For the dad who prefers to just snack on chocolate
+For the dad who prefers his meat in a sandwich

-For the dad who’s trying to eat cleaner
+For the dad who’s ready to fire up the grill

 For the dad who enjoys a cold one

-If dad misses weekends spent visiting new breweries and trying their brews, he’ll surely love this “beer of the month” club that comes recommended by Nikki McCutcheon, the beverage director at Magic Hour Rooftop Bar and Lounge at the Moxy Times Square hotel.
-For $39 a month, the service will send monthly deliveries of four varieties of award-winning beer from two independent craft breweries (a total of 12 beers per delivery), all of which are curated by a panel of experts.
+And if beer is his beverage of choice, he’ll surely love this “beer of the month” club that comes recommended by Nikki McCutcheon, the beverage director at Magic Hour Rooftop Bar and Lounge at the Moxy Times Square hotel.
+For $46 a month, the service will send monthly deliveries of four varieties of award-winning beer from two independent craft breweries (a total of 12 beers per delivery), all of which are curated by a panel of experts.